-MALS Courses taught: Introduction to American Studies: Histories and Methods and Major Feminist Texts
+MALS Courses taught: Introduction to American Studies: Histories and Methods; Feminist Texts and Contexts; Introduction to Graduate Liberal Studies

 MALS Track(s): American Studies; Women’s, Gender, and Sexuality Studies